Holy. Spoonfuls. Of. Deliciousness. Do you know about this almost fat-free peanut butter?

 I don’t even know how I stumbled on this, but I found nearly Fat Free Peanut Butter – with only 1 gram of fat.
-It’s powdered, and you mix it with water.
+The brand is PB2, and it’s powdered, so you mix it with water.
 Or jelly.
 Or a smoothie.
 Or into the dressing for Thai Chicken Salad.
 You get the picture.
 While you won’t get the exact mouthfeel because it’s lacking fat, you do get all the flavor of peanut butter with no artificial additives.
 Two tablespoons of this stuff has only 45 calories, and – it comes in chocolate too!
 I can think of a million ways to use it, and I’m going to start experimenting, so I’ll keep you posted.
-For starters, here’s a guilt free sweet treat:
+For starters, here’s a guilt-free sweet treat:

 Guilt Free Chocolate, Peanut Butter and Banana “Ice Cream”